-- 9.1.
-The placement of the fellow will be at the training site6. - 9.2.
-Fellows are required to participate in EPIET/EUPHEM training modules and courses and may occasionally be deployed to ECDC or to Member States for projects with an EU dimension, and to international assignments outside the EU.
-The head scientific coordinators of EPIET and EUPHEM will indicate which training activities are obligatory and which are optional.
+9.1.
+The placement of the fellow will be at the training site5.

+9.2.
+Fellows are required to participate in EPIET/EUPHEM training modules and courses and may occasionally be deployed to Member States for projects with an EU dimension, and to international assignments outside the EU.
+The Head of Fellowship Programme or by delegation an assigned scientific coordinator will indicate which training activities are obligatory and which are optional.